Sensirion/arduino-upt-mqtt-client/README.md

 It offers a simplified interface to the Arduino Espressif Wi-Fi and ESP-IDF mqtt_client libraries.

 ## Disclaimer
-The UPT MQTT module is in early development, and is not production ready.
+The UPT MQTT module is in early development and is not production ready.
 It is **not yet available through library managers**.
 Have a look at the open issues to know what to expect.